PaperMC/docs/docs/folia/admin/reference/region-logic.md

 not tick.
 The "dead" state is used to mark regions which should not be use.

-The states transistions are explained later, as it ties in with the regioniser's merge and split logic.
+The states transitions are explained later, as it ties in with the regioniser's merge and split logic.

 ## Regioniser implementation